chvonrohr/k8s-cicd/15-docker-project/slides.md

 Note:
 * we will use a scratch image, as go is statically compiled and doesn't need anything
 * As golang is statically compiled we don't need anything else
+* we use ENTRYPOINT instead of CMD
+  * CMD sets default command which can be overwritten
+  * ENTRYPOINT sets binary that will be run (docker command parameter swill be added as parameters)
 * Attention: We run this go app in the root context, we'll show how to add a user in a further chapter

 ----